Sexual Misconduct Policy

 a.
 Sanctions against the responding student (see “Sanctions” section in the Code of Student Conduct for more information about possible sanctions),

 b.
-Accommodations made for the reporting student (though accommodations may also be sought through a Title IX official, independent of the decision to pursue an SJP investigation),
+Supportive measures made for the reporting student (though supportive measures may also be sought by either student through a Title IX official, independent of the decision to pursue an SJP investigation),

 c.
 Further training, education, and awareness for appropriate segments of the Rice community about issues of sexual misconduct and other sex discrimination.

 5. Notification of decision.
 The reporting student and the responding student will be notified of the decision simultaneously and in writing.
 The responding student will be notified of all sanctions imposed on him or her; the reporting student will be notified of all sanctions that directly relate to the reporting student, as well as any measures taken to eliminate any hostile environment that may have been created and prevent its reoccurrence.
 Rice will not require the students to abide by a nondisclosure agreement that would prevent redisclosure of information related to the outcome of the disciplinary proceeding.

 6. Appeals.
 Decisions made under the Code of Student Conduct are appealable by either the reporting or responding party (as explained in Code of Student Conduct).

 7.Meetings with judicial officials.
 Students may be asked to meet with judicial officials a number of times, before charges are decided on, after charges are made, and in the investigation and adjudication process.
 Students are expected to be honest, respond to questions, and be forthcoming with relevant information.
 SJP may record the meetings, in which case the SJP official will tell the students involved that the meeting is being recorded.